-All models will require electrical power and to be placed in an area that is able to handle the load of the chamber or shaker.
+All models will require electrical power and must be placed in an area that is able to handle the load of the test chamber or shaker.
 Depending on the chamber, it may require compressed air, cooling water for the condenser, and purified water for the humidity system.
-Your Thermotron Application Engineer will be happy to assist you with the specific requirements.

 Be sure the new location is able to handle the heat dissipation from the chambers.
-If the chamber is air-cooled it will dissipate between 12,000 and 15,000 BTUs per hour multiplied by the high stage compressor horsepower into the room.
+If the chamber is air-cooled, it will dissipate into the room between 12,000 and 15,000 BTUs per hour multiplied by the high stage compressor horsepower.
 Example: an air-cooled SE-300 -3-3 will dissipate approximately 36,000 BTUs per hour into the room.
-If the same chamber was water-cooled it will dissipate 200 BTUs per hour multiplied by the total horsepower into the room, or 1,200 BTUs.
+If the same chamber was water-cooled, it will dissipate 200 BTUs per hour multiplied by the total horsepower into the room, or 1,200 BTUs.

-Air cooled chambers require a high volume of air flow and should be placed no closer than 3 inches from a wall or other obstructions.
+Air cooled chambers require a high volume of air flow and should be placed no closer than 12-18 inches to a wall or other obstructions.
 It is also very important that chambers are not placed in a manner in which the warm air exiting the condenser is drawn into the chamber.
 This will cause high refrigeration system pressures and test profile shut downs.